 - Pueblo del Arroyo – This short yet steep archaeological site is the fourth largest of the Chaco great houses and displays the ancient organizational and engineering abilities of the past inhabitants.

 There are 300 rooms at this site with 20 kivas and is connected by roads to other great houses.
 This site is unique because you can view original plaster on some Chacoans quarried sandstone blocks.

 - Casa Rinconada – The last stop on the Loop Road, besides a quick roadside attraction of Chacoan stairs, is Casa Rinconada.
 This site differs from the other great houses because it has only a kiva, not an associated great house.

 There is only one official campsite in Chaco Canyon National Monument, Gallo Campsite.
-This is one of the coolest national park campsites I’ve stayed in because it had ruins and petroglyphs within walking distance of the campsites.
+This is one of the coolest national park campsites I’ve stayed in, and one of the best campsites New Mexico.
+What’s so cool?
+Well, it had ruins and petroglyphs within walking distance of the campsites.

 Campfires are allowed in this campground, a major plus on cold winter nights.
 There are dumpsters, a group fire ring, two group campgrounds, space for RVs under 35 feet, a free dump station, and potable water.

 It costs $20 per night or $10 with a national park pass and is open year-round.
 You can reserve a campsite on Recreation.gov or do a walk-up reservation at the visitor center.
 Be sure to bring all the camping essentials because there are no stores inside the park.

 👉 Pro Tip: All of the water spigots are turned off during the winter because they freeze.
 Ask an official national park service ranger about the residential-only spigot and they will be happy to help you fill up your rig!